ho-thanh-und/tp/docs/UserGuide.md

 <box type="info" seamless>

-for the JOB ROLE field (`j/`), the JOB ROLE added has to match one that already exists in the saved list.
+For `j/JOB ROLE` field, the `JOB ROLE` added has to match one that already exists in the saved list.
 To find this saved list, use `listJ`

-refer to [this](#commands-for-managing-saved-list-of-job-roles) for more info.
+Refer to [this](#commands-for-managing-saved-list-of-job-roles) for more info.

 </box>